 Snickerdoodles have been around for years.
 If you look through very old cookbooks, say from the 19th century, you might even come across a recipe.

-According to The Joy of Cooking, these crinkly-topped cookies likely originated in Germany.
+According to some, these crinkly-topped cookies originated in Germany.
 Their name might be derived from the German word Schneckennudeln, which translates to “crinkly noodles”.

 See the recipe box below for ingredient amounts and recipe instructions.